chinmaysagade/reWizeNotes/computer.md

 ### Flip-Flops.
 In building memory circuits, the components have to remember one bit of information from time t-1, and at the end of time, can can toggle between two states: 0 or 1.
 Hence they are called Flip-Flops.A D flip flop can be made from NAND gates.
+A 1-bit register can remember an input but "forever", until requested to load a new value.
+Bit(in,load, out).  if load(t-1)==1:out[t] = in[t-1].

+#### Memory Registers:
+Array of 1-bit registers.
+The width is the number of registers in the array.
+A 16 bit computer has registers with 16bits.